aqaPayam/NakhBot/docs/domain/04-relationships.md

 ### ChatUnlock and FeatureUnlock

 * ChatUnlock belongs to one FeatureUnlock.
+* FeatureUnlock may have one ChatUnlock when `feature_type = chat_unlock`.
-* FeatureUnlock records the paid unlock.
+* FeatureUnlock records the paid unlock, payment funding, unlock status, expiry, and revocation.
+* ChatUnlock only marks that the matched chat has been unlocked.
+* ChatUnlock must not duplicate payment or status state from FeatureUnlock.

 ### Match/User and ChatSafetyWarning